-Hispanic American Musicians and Artists Cultural Association (HAMACA) proudly presents their 18th annual festival, Carnaval Latino 2017, will be held on September 30, 2017.
+Hispanic American Musicians and Artists Cultural Association (HAMACA) proudly announces the nineteenth edition of Carnaval Latino 2018 wich will be held on October 13th, 2018.

 The celebration of Latin music, food, art and culture.
 Musical artists from several Latin American countries reflect the rich cultural diversity of Carnaval Latino and offer attendees a musical tour without ever leaving the city.
 Several popular local bands also perform during the fest.
-This year, the entire Latino celebration will be presented at the GENERATIONS HALL in the Warehouse District, one of the most vibrant neighborhoods of the most memorable city in this country!
-Spain reconquers the French Quarter!
+This year, the Latino celebration starts with Latin Rhythms at Washington Square in the Faubourg Marigny Historic District, see our venue page for details.

 DESFILE DE LAS AMERICAS-PARADE OF THE AMERICAS

-The Parade will commence on Saturday, September 30th, 2017 at 6:00 pm.
+The Parade will commence on Saturday, October 13th, 2018 at 6:00 pm.
 The floats and marching groups will form on Elysian Fields Avenue by Washington Square Park and roll through the French Quarter down Decatur Street.
-At Canal Street and South Peters Street, it will turn right, parading down Canal Street and back to Tchoupitoulas Street, where it will flow to the Carnaval Latino celebration at Generations Hall.
+At Canal Street and South Peters Street, it will turn right, parading down Canal Street and to Convention Center Blvd., where it will disband.

 2018 QUEEN OF THE CARNAVAL LATINO CHRISTINA RODRIGUEZ-FIERRO